Prolux1/Cyril-RPG/README.md

  - Redo interface with images for spell bar, character frame (top left), xp bar.

- - Have a camera centered on the player and apply an offset to the entities in the zone so that when he moves, the entities move.
+ - Have a camera centered on the player and thus, apply an offset to all the entities in the zone.

  - Have a spell book where spells are stored, so that the player can change them and modify his spell bar as he wishes.

+ - Add professions like mining, woodcutting with ressources that can be found in the open world.